Winds come in all directions or speeds. They are measured by their directions and speeds.

-These days, there are some really cool technology that meteorologists use to measure air pressure, speeds and direction.
+These days, there is some really cool technology that meteorologists use to measure air pressure, speeds and direction.
 But traditionally, there is an instrument called a Barometer, which is made up of mercury (a special liquid metal) with some reading on it.
 Simple, the mercury is pushed up when air pressure increases.

 The reading is recorded in inches of mercury (Hg) and they are converted to millibars (mb) as the data is recorded on maps and other records.

 Measuring the direction of winds is not hard, even for local winds.
 Blowing bubbles can easily give you a hint on the direction of the wind.